krixlion/krixlion/README.md

 # Hello world!

 ## About me
-I'm a Backend Developer, currently studying Computer Science at the Vistula University.\
+I'm a Backend Developer from Poland, currently studying Computer Science at the Vistula University.\
-I like playing volleyball and I enjoy a good story-rich video game.
+Outside of programming I like playing volleyball and I enjoy a good story-rich video game.

 You can access all my open-source projects here on Github.